 1356: Basel, Switzerland was destroyed by an earthquake which was the most significant historic seismological event north of the Alps.
 In all likelihood, no Jews died in the earthquake since the Jewish community in Basel had been dissolved in 1349 when 600 adults were burned to death and the children were forcibly baptized in response to claims that the Jews were well-poisoners who were responsible for the Black Death.

 1503: Pope Pius III passed away.
 The Papacy of Pius III was one of the shortest in history since it had begun on September 22, 0f 1503.
 He was a compromise Pope who was preceded by Alexander VI and followed by Julius II, two the Medici popes who showed some sympathy for the Jews and otherwise left them alone while they pursued other, more worldly interests.
 There are those who think that Pius may have died as the victim of sort of Medici induced plot.

-an inquisition was set up that remained in force until the end of the
+1571: In Mexico, an inquisition was set up that remained in force until the end of the eighteenth century.

 1635: Urban VIII issued “Cum sicut acceptimus” a papal bull dealing with the requirement to feed poor Jews imprisoned for failure to pay their debts.

 1739(16th of Tishrei, 5500): António José da Silva, a Portuguese-Brazilian dramatist, known as "the Jew" (O Judeu) fell victim to the Inquisition suffering death in an auto-da-fé.

 1747: In London, establishment of the Sephardi Jews’ Hospital (Beth Holim).

 1747: Three Jewish doctors, Jacob de Castro Sarmento, Dr. Phillip de la Cour and Dr. Joseph Vaz de Silva offered their services to the newly opened Beth Holim - The Sephardi Jewish Hospital.